dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/cube.rst

    Cube Node.

-The *Cube* node generates a cube mesh with a uniform side length.
+The *Cube* node generates a cuboid mesh with variable side lengths and subdivisions.
+The inside of the mesh is still hollow like a normal cube.

 Inputs
 ======

 Size
+   Side lengths along each of the main axes.
+Vertices X, Y, Z
-   Side length of the cube.
+   Number of vertices for each side of the cube.
+   The number of vertices should be at least 1.

 Properties